-In January 2018, HE Access Network (HEAN) will change its name and become Causeway Education.
+HE Access Network (HEAN) has changed its name and is now Causeway Education.

 We set HEAN up in 2012 because, having worked in university admissions and schools, we were frustrated that bright state-educated applicants were disadvantaged each year due to poor preparation.
 At a crucial time in their lives, young people were disadvantaged by inadequacies in the higher education application system that’s supposed to help them reach their full potential.

 Five years on there’s compelling evidence that our programmes make a measurable difference to the life chances of young people, but there’s still work to do, so we must continue our efforts.